Yoga and running are great teammates.

 Running can put real pressure on your hips, that over time can take its toll on your performance.

-Luckily Bridge Pose is here to help you build strength in your hip muscles.
+Luckily bridge is here to help you build strength in your hip muscles.

-Certified Yoga Therapist Kim McNeil recommends the pose, describing that:
+Certified Yoga Therapist Kim McNeil recommends the exercise, describing that:

 With our urban lifestyle where we’re often chained to a desk all day, and when we take on sports like running and cycling with a vengeance, the hip and spinal extension in Bridge Pose is a must for most.

-We know how important the gluteal muscles are for runners too and this pose can really help to target that posterior chain.
+We know how vital the gluteal muscles are too, and this stance can really help to target that posterior chain.

-If your lower back pain is holding you back then you’ll definitely want to add this pain-relieving asana to your sequence.
+If lower back issues are restricting you, then definitely add this back pain relieving asana to your sequence.

-Many recommend it as a great beginner’s backend that can help to ease discomfort so you can get back to performing at your best.
+Many recommend it as a great beginner’s backbend that can help to ease discomfort so you can get back to performing at your best.

 4. Tree Pose (Vriksasana)